ba-st/Stargate/docs/Installation.md

 ## Provided groups

-- `Deployment` will load all the packages needed in a deployed application
+- `Deployment` will load all the packages needed in a deployed application (including the operational plugins)
+- `Core` will load the minimal packages required in a deployed application (excluding operational plugins)
+- `HealthCheck` will load the deployment support for the HealthCheck plugin
+- `Metrics` will load the deployment support for the Metrics plugin
 - `Tests` will load the test cases
 - `Dependent-SUnit-Extensions` will load the extensions to the SUnit framework
 - `Tools` will load the extensions to the SUnit framework and development tools (inspector and spotter extensions)